Verifying with Face ID…

 Email ip@joinrarekind.co.uk from the address on your Rare Kind account, including:

-We're a small team at a new marketplace.
-We take IP seriously and will always prefer a cooperative resolution to litigation.
-If you're a rights-holder whose photos or brand are being persistently misused on Rare Kind, write to us and we'll set up a trusted-reporter channel that bypasses the full notice process for you.
+We take IP seriously and prefer cooperative resolution to litigation.
+Rights-holders whose photos or brand are being persistently misused on Rare Kind can write to us and we'll discuss a trusted-reporter arrangement that streamlines repeat notices.

 ip@joinrarekind.co.uk — best channel for all IP matters.